Stay up to date on what has happened and what is to come for NCRE. Check back often for construction updates, area closings, and special events.

-- Major earthwork, excavation and utility work will continue for the next few months, with dump trucks continuing to haul debris away from Site I.
+- Major earthwork, foundation excavation, and underground utility work will continue for the next month, with dump trucks continuing to haul debris away from Site I.

-- Concrete foundation work will continue for Buildings 1 and 2 for the next few months, with concrete being delivered on scheduled pour dates.
+- Concrete foundation work will continue on Buildings 1 and 2 over the next month, with concrete being delivered on scheduled pour dates.

 Site II (north of Appel Commons):

-- Earthwork and topsoil removal are underway, with dump trucks continuing to haul debris away from Site II.
+- Earthwork and topsoil removal will continue, with dump trucks continuing to haul debris away from Site II.

-- Foundation excavation and concrete pouring are underway for Building 4 and will continue for the next few months.
+- Foundation excavation and the pouring of concrete foundations on Building 4 will continue for the next month.

-Please note: Detour signage, barriers, and flaggers are in place for pedestrian safety and traffic control.
-Please use caution and follow all instructions when traveling through or near work zones.
+Remember: Detour signage, barriers, and flaggers are in place for pedestrian safety and traffic control.
+Please use caution and follow all instructions when traveling through the work zone.